craigtp/PersonalStudy/Books.md

 The Goal - A Process of Ongoing Improvement                                                        | 24 February 2020  | Yes
 CQRS - The Example                                                                                 | 01 March 2020     | No
 Versioning In An Event Sourced System                                                              | 28 March 2020     | No
+The Art Of Readable Code                                                                           | 09 May 2020       | Yes